Quantum oscillations in Dirac magnetoplasmons: Introduction

 where $v_F$ is the Fermi velocity and $\hat{\bf p} = - i \hbar \boldsymbol{\nabla}$ is the momentum operator.
 Dirac cones appear in pairs of opposite chirality $\chi=\pm$.
-Abbreviating $a=(s,\chi)$ for the band index $s=\pm$ and the chiral index $\chi$, the Hamiltonian describes valence and conduction bands with linear dispersion $E_a({\bf p}) = s \chi v_F |{\bf p}|$.
-Different from an electron system, the velocity ${\bf v} = v_F \frac{{\bf p}}{|{\bf p}|}$ has constant magnitude $v_F$ and is not proportional to the momentum~\cite{throckmorton18}.
+The Hamiltonian~\eqref{eq:hamiltonian} describes valence and conduction bands with linear dispersion $E_a({\bf p}) = s \chi v_F |{\bf p}|$, where we define the band index $s=\pm$.
+Different from an electron gas system, the velocity ${\bf v} = v_F \frac{{\bf p}}{|{\bf p}|}$ has constant magnitude $v_F$ and is not proportional to the momentum~\cite{throckmorton18}.
 Hence, although the effective description is translationally invariant, interband transitions will contribute at the same order as the plasmon mode.
 Indeed, they give a divergent contribution such that the sum rules in Eq.~\eqref{eq:sumrules} are not even well defined~\cite{sabio08,throckmorton15}.
 Hence, there are no universal sum rule constraints on the Dirac plasmon frequency.
-For an extrinsic system with doping density $n$, a calculation using the random phase approximation (RPA) that takes into account intraband excitations gives a plasmon frequency~\cite{dassarma09}
+Note that this is a general result for Dirac semimetals and not an artifact of the low-energy model~\eqref{eq:hamiltonian}.
+While the $f$-sum rule $m_1(q)$ would be finite in a lattice model~\cite{throckmorton18}, it would not be exhausted by the plasmon pole, but interband transition would contribute at the same order, so that there is still no exact constraint on the plasmon frequency.